Menu

 • The Italian roads are good.
 Major highways are easy to negotiate, and back roads, even in small towns, are safe but narrow.
 Mountain roads might be best if you had some sense of adventure.
 Toll roads, “autostrada,” with the letter A, are very modern.
 Speed traps and cameras are common.
 Italians drive fast but don’t tend to be aggressive.
 An International driver’s license is important in Italy.

-• Without a rental, you will miss so much of the magic of Italy.
-There are off-beaten villages, tiny wineries, and wonderful eateries awaiting your discovery.
-So much to love!!
+• Without a rental, you will miss so much of Italy’s magic.
+Off-beaten villages, tiny wineries, and wonderful eateries await your discovery.
+There is so much to love!!

-• Visiting the Vatican is incredible but can be time-consuming and involves a lot of time in line.
+• Visiting the Vatican is incredible, but it can be time-consuming and involve a lot of waiting in line.
 Research tours that avoid the queue.

-• Italians are big on first impressions; as you meet these lovely people, show politeness and respect, especially in business interactions.
+• Italians value first impressions; when you meet these lovely people, show politeness and respect, especially in business interactions.

 • Italians are not the most timely of people; they are often late.
 Plan for that and know this is part of their charm.